If you want a fresh, white kitchen, selecting the right white kitchen paint color for your cabinets can be massively frustrating!

-1. Toss out any pre-conceived ideas about what the “right white kitchen paint color” is!
+1. Toss out any pre-conceived ideas about the “right white”.

 But what if you saw the “perfect” kitchen online and you’d like to use the white paint color they referenced?

-We see this so much that we wrote a whole article about it here.
-Look, editing a photo isn’t done out of a desire to mislead, but usually because the photographer or poster had to adjust the photo to reflect reality as they saw it, and as they wished to communicate it.
+Editing a photo before publishing it isn’t done out of a desire to mislead, but usually because the photographer wants the image to reflect reality as they saw it, and to be beautiful as well.
 Online photos are edited to look good, not to show you how that color would look in your own space.
-And photos of specific paint colors from the manufacturers’ websites aren’t much better!
-Take this kitchen we painted:

 What does this mean for you?

-This is something I learned during my color consulting training with Maria Killam, and it’s one of those hard truths that your designer or color consultant wants you to know.
 Your kitchen’s “fixed elements” are its countertops, backsplash, and flooring, especially if you’re not going to change them anytime soon.
 (If you are going to replace them as part of an overall kitchen update, have samples of the new finishes on hand, to make sure your new cabinet paint color will coordinate.)

 The single biggest reason that most homeowners end up with a different white kitchen paint color than they first envisioned?
 The countertops and backsplash!

 You may have fallen in love with a photo showing bright white cabinets painted in Sherwin Williams’ “Extra White”, but that kitchen also has white subway tile and gray quartz countertops.
-(This project was photographed by the incomparable Matthew Niemann.)

 In your kitchen, you’d need a much softer, toned-down white with just enough warmth in it to “play well” with your counters and backsplash.

-- Get a bunch of white sample chips from the paint store, especially in a variety of undertones.
+- Get a bunch of white sample chips from the paint store, in a variety of undertones.
 Make sure you take home some whites that you don’t think you’d consider because they might seem too creamy or not bright enough.

 - At home, hold these color chips up to your countertops and backsplash.
 When we do this as part of a color consultation, we use large-sized color sample boards, but you can start with small chips for now.
 It’s best to hold them up against your backsplash in pairs, so you can eliminate one color chip at a time until you’ve ended up with three or four “finalists”.